glotchimo/gotato/README.md

 # gotato

-A Twitch chatbot that allows chatters to play hot potato for points that they can then gamble (for fun and nothing else because Twitch doesn't allow bots to interact with channel points)!
+A Twitch chatbot that allows chatters to play hot potato for points that they can then gamble (for fun and non-channel points because Twitch doesn't allow bots to interact with channel points)!

 ## Usage